Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Feature coding in large models

 \subsection{Large model training}

 Large models achieve their high performance through extensive training on large-scale datasets.
-Due to the limited computational capacity of edge devices, cloud-centralized training is commonly utilized.
+Cloud-centralized training is commonly employed to leverage the vast computational resources and data in the cloud.
 However, in sensitive domains like healthcare, high-quality public data may be scarce, necessitating access to private data through cloud-edge collaborative training.